 Next, the City’s contractor will pave the impacted streets starting in June.
 Residents will be informed of this paving program through notices in the mail, this webpage and social media.

-City staff are working closely with other stakeholders in the neighbourhood, such as the Royal Columbia Hospital redevelopment, Urban Academy and Metro Vancouver, to ensure that works are coordinated to reduce disruptions.
+City staff are working closely with other stakeholders in the neighbourhood, such as the Royal Columbian Hospital redevelopment, Urban Academy and Metro Vancouver, to ensure that works are coordinated to reduce disruptions.

 Signage and flaggers will be in place to help navigate people around a given area of work.